 Welcome to Build Your Library’s Homeschool Tidbits: Episode 27 – Tips for a Great First Day!
 In this weekly video series, I will delve briefly into a topic related to homeschooling and will share some of my knowledge and expertise as a long-time homeschooling mother of 4 children.
 Three of whom have graduated high school and one who is a new college graduate!

 This is the third post in the Back To “Home” School blog series, now also included in our Homeschool Tidbits series.
 If you watch the video version of this article, I filmed a Day in the Life on our first day of 8th grade!

 Is there anything more exciting than the first day of school?
 All those new books and shiny new school supplies…it’s pure joy.
 I don’t know about you, but after a long enjoyable summer, it’s still a huge relief to get back to our normal routines.

 Many families have special traditions for the first day of school.
 My goal every year is to make this a special day, one they’ll look forward to at the end of summer.
-Here are a couple ways you could choose to make your homeschool opening day great:
+Here are a few ways you could choose to make your homeschool opening day great:

 Start your year off with something they are already excited about.
 Is your child really into art?
 Begin with a fun art project.
-Does she love science?
+Do they love science?
 Start with a science experiment.
-Begin with a new read aloud, a nature hike, an exciting field trip… whatever gets you and your children excited to jump back into learning mode.
+A new read-aloud, a nature hike, an exciting field trip, whatever gets you and your children excited to jump back into learning mode.

 I’d love to hear your first day of school traditions!
 What do you do to kickstart your school year?